specialized806/microsoft-365-docs/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps.md

 ## Who can access Integrated Apps

-The Integrated apps portal is available to world-wide customers only and can be accessed by Global Admins, Global Readers, Exchange admins, and Azure Application Admins (made available in May 2023).
+The Integrated apps portal is available to world-wide customers only and can be accessed by the following roles:

+- Global administrator
+- Global reader
+- AI administrator
+- Exchange administrator
+- Azure Application Admins (made available in May 2023).

 This feature is not available in sovereign and government clouds.

 To learn more about these roles, see [Microsoft Entra built-in roles - Microsoft Entra|Microsoft Learn](/azure/active-directory/roles/permissions-reference#all-roles).